Whether you’re a local or a tourist, these are the things to do in Hong Kong which you must try at least once in your lifetime.

 Kowloon Walled City Park, Tung Tsing Road, Kowloon City, Hong Kong, p.
 2716 9962

 In the market for a finned friend?
-Browse the thousands of unique fish on display at the Goldfish Market just waiting to go home with you and bring you good luck.
+Browse the thousands of unique fish on display at the Goldfish Market just waiting to go home with you.
 In addition to some slippery pals, you can also pick up supplies and food to create an incredible personal aquarium.

 Don’t forget your camera when you visit these photogenic street markets in Hong Kong.